neotree/neotree-react-native-app/README.md

 App designed for managing neonatal patients in low resource settings, providing a digital admission form for real time data collection and a platform for neonatal training.

+Note that this project is part of the overall [Neotree System](https://github.com/neotree/neotree), an open source technology platform for supporting health care workers provide neonatal care in low resource settings.
+For more information see the [main repo](https://github.com/neotree/neotree) .

 ## Enviroment Setup

 https://reactnative.dev/docs/environment-setup